AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 In this particular case, we can see it costs **941_000_000** units of weight to execute.
 ![4-query-sig-tx-info](img/remote-transact/004_rpc_query_info_weight_transact_call.png)

-**Step 5** is a bit hacky - we need to know how much executing each XCM instruction costs in the destination chain.
-For `Astar` and `Shiden` it's `1_000_000_000` units of weight per instruction - this is more or less used by every parachain, there's no guarantee however.
-Knowing this, we can take the transact call weight and sum it up with 4 times weight of a single XCM instruction.
+**Step 5** is a bit hacky.
+We need to know how much does it cost to execute a **single** XCM instruction in the destination chain.
+For `Astar` and `Shiden` it's `1_000_000_000` units of weight per instruction.
+This is more or less used by every parachain, but there's no guarantee so user should make sure to check this themselves or contact the other parachains team.

+Since we are sending 4 XCM instructions, the total weight of *raw* XCM instructions will be 4 times the weight of a single XCM instruction: `4 x 1_000_000_000`.
+There's the additional weight of the transact call being executed - this is summed up with the raw XCM instructions weight.

 | Name      | Amount |
 | ----------- | ----------- |